braydenlee/brayden.github.io/content/posts/Fingerprints_for_Dual_Boot_System.md

 ## The issue

-For server with multiple operations systems installed, ssh tends to fail with the fingerprints check:
+For server with multiple operating systems installed, ssh tends to fail with the fingerprints check:

     $ ssh 10.67.126.129
     @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@